Catherine Opie: Life

 Opie was born in Sandusky, Ohio.
-She spent her early childhood in Ohio, and was influenced heavily by photographer Lewis Hine.
-At the age of nine she received a Kodak Instamatic camera, and immediately began taking photographs of her family and community.
+She spent her early childhood in Ohio and was influenced heavily by photographer Lewis Hine.
+On her 9th birthday, she received a Kodak Instamatic camera and immediately began taking photographs of her family and community.
+One of her first photographs was a self-portrait of her making muscles.
 She evolved as an artist at age 14 when she created her own darkroom.
 Her family moved from Ohio to California in 1975.
+She earned a Bachelor of Arts from the San Francisco Art Institute in 1985.

-She later received a Masters of Fine Arts degree from the California Institute of the Arts (CalArts) in 1988.
-Prior to arriving at CalArts, she was a strictly black-and-white photographer.
+She later received a Master of Fine Arts degree from the California Institute of the Arts (CalArts) in 1988.
+Before arriving at CalArts, she was a strictly black-and-white photographer.
 Opie's thesis project entitled Master Plan (1988) examined a wide variety of topics.
+Her early work was said to focus on the raping of landscapes.
 The project looked deeper into construction sites, advertisement schemes, homeowner regulations, and the interior layout of their homes within the community of Valencia, California.

-In 1988 Opie moved to Los Angeles, California and began working as an artist.
+In 1988, Opie moved to Los Angeles, California, and began working as an artist.
 She supported herself by accepting a job as a lab technician at the University of California, Irvine.
-Opie and her partner, painter Julie Burleigh, constructed working studios in the backyard of their home in South Central Los Angeles.
+Opie and her former partner, painter Julie Burleigh, constructed working studios in the backyard of their home in South Central Los Angeles.

-In 2001, Opie gave birth to a boy named Oliver though intrauterine insemination.
+In 2001, Opie gave birth to a boy named Oliver through intrauterine insemination.

 At the Hammer Museum, Opie was on the first Artist Council (a series of sessions with curators and museum administrators) and served on the board of overseers.
-Along with fellow artists John Baldessari, Barbara Kruger and Ed Ruscha, Opie served as member on the board for the Museum of Contemporary Art, Los Angeles.
+Along with fellow artists John Baldessari, Barbara Kruger, and Ed Ruscha, Opie served as a member of the board for the Museum of Contemporary Art, Los Angeles.
 In 2012, she and the others resigned; however, they joined the museum's 14-member search committee for a new director after Jeffrey Deitch's resignation in 2013.
 Opie returned in support of the museum's new director, Philippe Vergne, in 2014.
 She was also on the board of the Andy Warhol Foundation.

-Along with Richard Hawkins, Opie curated a selection of work by the late artist, Tony Greene, at the 2014 Whitney Biennial, in New York.
+Along with Richard Hawkins, Opie curated a selection of work by the late artist Tony Greene at the 2014 Whitney Biennial, in New York.
+As of 2017, Opie has her studio at The Brewery Art Colony.